 Are gyms open?

 No, gyms and fitness centers should remain closed.

 Can I go to a professional sporting event?

 No, sporting venues may operate but without spectators.

 May churches, synagogues, or other houses of worship hold services?

 Yes.
-The Governor’s Executive Order 20-91opens PDF file identified attending religious services at churches, synagogues and places of worship as an open activity.
+The Governor’s Executive Order 20-91 identified attending religious services at churches, synagogues and places of worship as an open activity.
 While that order did not place restrictions directly on any building or venue, many local orders have done so.
 Any building or venue that is open should continue to follow appropriate social distancing and sanitation procedures.

 The Florida Department of Health encourages them to follow CDC guidance specific to faith organizations.

 Can I rent or stay at a vacation rental?

 No, the prohibition on vacation rentals remains in effect.